fstnetwork/module-api/07-ERC721_Voucher/01-Publish_Voucher721.md

 }
 ```

-This API responses a ABI-Encoded transaction for the Token transfer, and the end-user (the sender, the requester) has to sign the `transaction` object in the response via [ETH Key lib JS](https://github.com/funderstoken/eth-key-lib-js), then send the signed transaction and the `submitToken` to [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).
+This API responses a ABI-Encoded transaction for publishing the 721 Voucher, and the end-user (the sender, the requester) has to sign the `transaction` object in the response via [ETH Key lib JS](https://github.com/funderstoken/eth-key-lib-js), then send the signed transaction and the `submitToken` to [SubmitSignedTransaction API](https://github.com/funderstoken/module-api/tree/master/SubmitSignedTransaction).